Keio University

 We also decided to establish a new working group on peace and security to coincide with the G7 Summit in Hiroshima.
 It was encouraging that many researchers I know in Japan participated in this.
 In parallel, we spent several months preparing for a meeting with Prime Minister Kishida through the Ministry of Foreign Affairs.

-The G7 Summit was scheduled for May 19 to 21.
-However, providing input from the U7+ just before that would likely not be included in the G7's deliberations.
+The G7 Summit was to be held from May 19 to 21.
+However, input from the U7+ just before that would likely not be included in the G7's deliberations.
 When I asked government officials, they said they would accept opinions starting in January.
 However, January and February are busy entrance exam seasons for Japanese universities.
 Therefore, we set March 16 and 17 as the dates for the meeting at the Mita Campus.

-It was not until early February that the draft for the working group was finalized.
-When it was circulated to the representatives of the lead universities, various requests came in.
+The draft for the working group was finalized in early February.
+When it was circulated to the representatives of the lead universities, various requests for changes came in.
 After those were finally resolved and the draft was circulated to all U7+ member universities, even more diverse opinions were received, and the final version was only completed just before the presidential summit.

-Just as I felt a sense of relief, things did not go quite as planned.
-Originally, we had hoped for many of the presidents participating in the summit to meet with Prime Minister Kishida.
-However, the visit of South Korean President Yoon Suk-yeol coincided with this, and the Prime Minister's schedule suddenly became tight.
-As a result, at a stage when most U7+ presidents had not yet arrived in Tokyo, only three presidents went to the Prime Minister's Official Residence (surprisingly, President Yoon would go on to have a dialogue with students at the Mita Campus on March 17).
-Prime Minister Kishida, whom we met at the Official Residence, received our talk favorably.
-We handed him a document requesting that G7 leaders utilize university research results in policy-making and support young people deprived of learning opportunities due to wars and regional conflicts, while pledging that we, the universities, would become engines for generating innovation in peace and security.
+My relief was short-lived, as things did not go smoothly.
+Originally, we had hoped that many of the presidents participating in the summit would meet with Prime Minister Kishida.
+However, the visit of South Korean President Yoon Suk Yeol coincided with this, and the Prime Minister's schedule suddenly became tight.
+As a result, at a stage when most U7+ presidents had not yet arrived in Tokyo, only three presidents went to the Prime Minister's Official Residence (surprisingly, President Yoon ended up holding a dialogue with students at the Mita Campus on March 17).
+Prime Minister Kishida, whom we met at the residence, received our talk favorably.
+We handed over a document pledging that our universities would become engines for innovation in peace and security, while calling on G7 leaders to utilize university research results in policy-making and to support young people who have been deprived of learning opportunities due to wars and regional conflicts.
 While it was a pity that only a few presidents could participate, I am grateful that the Prime Minister gave us his time.

-The meetings on the 16th and 17th, where the presidents gathered, involved earnest discussions on themes such as peace and security, academic freedom and freedom of expression, and access to higher education.
-At the dinner held at the International House of Japan, ambassadors from relevant countries also participated, and Senior Deputy Minister for Foreign Affairs Keiichi Ono, who serves as the G7 Sherpa, gave an explanation about the Hiroshima Summit.
+The meetings on the 16th and 17th, where the presidents gathered, involved intense discussions on themes such as peace and security, academic freedom and freedom of expression, and access to higher education.
+At the dinner held at the International House of Japan, ambassadors to Japan from relevant countries also participated, and Senior Deputy Minister for Foreign Affairs Keiichi Ono, who served as the G7 Sherpa, gave an explanation about the Hiroshima Summit.

-It remains to be seen to what extent the G7 leaders will accept our recommendations.
-However, the presidents of each university returned to their home countries after promising to lobby their own governments.
+It is not yet clear to what extent the G7 leaders will accept our recommendations.
+However, the presidents of each university returned to their own countries and adjourned after promising to lobby their respective governments.
 The ten months of preparation were very difficult, but it is a great achievement that the faculty and staff, centered on the Global Engagement Office of Keio University, were able to work together to successfully conclude the U7+ Presidential Summit.

 *Affiliations and titles are as of the time of publication.